StanfordBDHG/ContinousIntegration/README.md

 ## License

-This project is based on the [Running macOS in a virtual machine on Apple silicon](https://developer.apple.com/documentation/virtualization/running_macos_in_a_virtual_machine_on_apple_silicon) example application.
 You can find a list of contributors in the `CONTRIBUTORS.md` file.
 This project is licensed under the MIT License.
 See [Licenses](https://github.com/StanfordSpezi/Spezi/tree/main/LICENSES) for more information.